Shruti-Mahato/SRAM/README.md

 - [Static Noise Margin](#static-noise-margin)

 ## Introduction
+The primary objective of this project is to design a 16-byte SRAM with optimal performance and minimal power consumption in a 0.18μm CMOS process.
+- Cell Design: Design of SRAM memory cells that offer fast access times and ensuring high-speed data retrieval while minimizing power consumption.
+- Wordline and Bitline Design: Design of wordline and bitline circuit that facilitate fast data read and write operations, minimizing access time and maximizing data throughput.
+- Sense Amplifier: Implementation of differential based sense amplifiers for accurate data sensing and amplification.

+### Tools used :
+The design process will involve extensive use of Electronic Design Automation (EDA) tools for schematic, simulation, and layout design.
+- Schematic - Cadence Virtuoso Schematic Editor
+- Simulation - Cadence Spectre Simulator[https://en.wikipedia.org/wiki/Spectre_Circuit_Simulator]
+- Layout - Cadence Virtuoso Layout Suite

+- Each SRAM cell consists of two cross-coupled inverters (also known as a bistable circuit) and additional access transistors for read and write operations.
+These inverters form a latch, which can hold data in a stable state without the need for periodic refreshing (unlike DRAM).
+- SRAM cells are organized into rows and columns.
+Each row has a wordline that controls access to the cells in that row, and each column has a pair of bitlines that connect to the SRAM cells
 ## Flowchart
 ## Design Description
 the complete SRAM design contains a 6-transistor (6T) SRAM cell, a pre-charge circuit, a row decoder, control logic, a sense amplifier and a data driver.
 This section will discuss the design of the blocks and their simulation results.